-To effectively set up a role-based access control system, you need an RBAC solution that can automatically assign permissions to users based on their titles.
-With Device Control Plus, a complete device and file action control solution, administrators can enforce role-based access control in three simple steps:
+To effectively set up a role-based access control system, an RBAC software solution can be utilized.
+The main rules of RBAC security are to classify all users into various roles, provide authorization for each user depending on their role and function and lastly assign the appropriate permissions.
+With Device Control Plus, a complete device and file action control solution, administrators can enforce role-based access control and have it automated in three simple steps:

 The primary step to enacting role-based security is to assign roles.
 This can be done by distinguishing between the various users within the business and their diverse functions.
 Typically these roles are based on the job titles that fall under major divisions such as finance, marketing, human resources, etc. With Device Control Plus, administrators can provide a name and a description for each role-based access control policy that they create.
 For easy categorization and tracking of these policies, you can name them by the job title they apply to, and in the description, you can elaborate on the department as well as other salient details about that role.

 After a policy is named and its description is filled in accordance with a role, the settings can be configured.
 First, the devices that belong to the more prominent users who have administrative or executive roles can be added into the whitelist.
 These devices can be granted increased/higher mobility when it comes to accessing various information across their department.
 Then, for the majority of the other employees, their devices can be given read-only permissions or delegated specific rights to access only the information critical to their job requirements while access to all other data remains restricted.

 Custom groups of computers can be created based on various occupational divisions present within an organization; however, since some jobs require certain types of machines to fulfill their itinerary, custom computer groups can be formulated based on functions performed by users with a particular job title.
 The created policies can then be simultaneously applied to entire departments or users with a specific role by mapping them to the apposite custom groups.